Lizard (character): Brand New Day (2008) and beyond

 As part of the "All-New, All-Different Marvel" as part of the lead-up to the "Dead No More: The Clone Conspiracy" storyline, the Lizard was shown at the Andry Corrections Facility.
 He was escorted to the visitor's room and his restraints were removed.
-After the guards left the visitor's room, the Lizard met the mysterious red-suited man where he claimed to have met Curt Connors before.
+After the guards left the visitor's room, the Lizard met the mysterious red-suited man, who claims to have met Curt Connors before.
 The Lizard detected familiar scents accompanying the man, scents that could not be there, and warned him not to toy with the Lizard.
 The red-suited man replied that he was not the Lizard; inside he was Curt Connors, a model prisoner who saved Mayor J. Jonah Jameson and various civilians before and was trapped in a monster's body.
 The Lizard lashed out at him, demanding to know how can the people that he was smelling be there.
 The man said that the Lizard had abilities that he could use and if he escaped and joined him, he could give him anything.
 He snapped his fingers and Martha Connors and Billy Connors stepped forward, where they were somehow alive.
 The red-suited man asked if they have a deal.
 The Lizard tearfully accepted his deal.
 It was revealed that the revived Martha Connors and Billy Connors were clones that the red-suited man had gathered to grow clones with false memories that span all the way to their deaths.
-The Lizard and a depowered Electro were later sprung from Andry Corrections Facility by the Rhino on the red-suited man's behalf.
-The Lizard worked with the Jackal on a procedure that would repower Electro.
-The first time it was interrupted, the Lizard was present when the Jackal summoned a somehow-revived Francine appears to convince Maxwell to go through with it.
-The second time it was interrupted was when Martha Connors informed everyone present about a fire in Edmond, Oklahoma that neither of them was responsible for.
-While escaping from New U Technologies, Spider-Man and Spider-Woman of Earth-65 quickly incapacitate the Lizard.
-When Doctor Octopus pulled a switch which activated the Carrion Virus in all of the clones and caused them to start rapidly decaying, the Lizard saw that Martha Connors and Billy Connors were affected.
-During the ensuing battle, the Lizard escaped with Martha and Billy as he vowed to find a way to keep them from dying.
-In the sewers of San Francisco, the Lizard saved Martha and Billy Connors from the Carrion Virus by injecting them with the Lizard formula, turning his wife and son into lizard people like himself.
+When Martha, Billy, and the other clones are infected with the Carrion virus, Lizard saves Martha and Billy by injecting them with the Lizard formula, turning his wife and son into lizard people like himself.